ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 Right-sizing does not mean simply choosing the smallest model.
 It means choosing the cheapest model that meets the workflow's service-level agreement for quality, latency, risk, and trust.

-Flagship models such as GPT-5.5, Claude Opus 4.7, etc are not always the right answer for your usecase.
-They are increasingly benchmarked against problems that are not within the realm of what most businesses use them for, such as PhD level math, complex algorithmic challenges, advanced physics and scientific discovery, not for simple question answering against a company's knowledge base, or chatting in real time with a person on the phone, or planning a business trip.
+Flagship models such as GPT-5.5, Claude Opus 4.7, etc., are not always the right answer for your use case.
+They are increasingly benchmarked against problems that are not within the realm of what most businesses use them for, such as PhD-level math, complex algorithmic challenges, advanced physics, and scientific discovery, rather than simple question answering against a company's knowledge base, chatting in real time with a person on the phone, or planning a business trip.
 There are other, leaner models, much better suited for such tasks.

-In fact, choosing a smaller model is not only a cost saving technique.
-Smaller models occasionally display better stats at crucial skills, such as lower hallucination rates, than flagships.[^vectara-hallucination-blog][^vectara-hallucination-github] This is because flagships, being trained for the highest intelligence, tend to guess, infer, deduce from the data they have available, while the smaller models are just trained to admit ignorance.
+In fact, choosing a smaller model is not only a cost-saving technique.
+Smaller models occasionally display better stats at crucial skills, such as lower hallucination rates, than flagships.[^vectara-hallucination-blog][^vectara-hallucination-github] This is because flagships, being trained for the highest intelligence, tend to guess and infer from the data they have available, while smaller models are trained to admit ignorance.
 This makes them *better* suited for many industry applications while costing 5 to 10 times less than their smarter counterparts.[^openai-pricing-2026][^google-pricing-2026][^anthropic-pricing-2026]

 ![Right-sizing economics: list-price token cost compared with Vectara hallucination rates.](/posts/2026-05-18-smarter-systems-with-leaner-models/right-sizing.png)